jdevfullstack/PureBasic-2D-Game/README.md

 It is kept public for demonstration purposes and may not reflect my current abilities or the latest best practices in the field.

-Feel free to explore the project and its code.
-However, be aware that it might use outdated libraries or patterns and is not intended for production use in its current state.

 ## Compiling
 To compile/run, just click `Compile/Run` in the PureBasic IDE.
 To create executable file, go to `Compiler` tab and click